Marmouset-69/IOT/docs/Home-Assistant/PIR_and_Light_Sensor.md

+# PIR + Light sensor to light up a LED
-# ESPHome PIR and Light sensor to light up a LED ribbon plugged into a Tasmota Smart Plug
+## ESPHome PIR and Light sensor to light up a LED ribbon plugged into a Tasmota Smart Plug

 See [Instructables pages](https://www.instructables.com/ESPHome-Wireless-PIR-and-Light-Sensor/) as an example